Crummett/FuzzyGEPredictor/README.md

 Fuzzylite must be built first as a static library.

-Uses polling data from Ipsos MORI's monthly Issues Index and general election results from ElectoralCalculus.co.uk so not included here, but feel free to request the formatted csv files.
+Uses polling data from Ipsos MORI's monthly Issues Index and general election results re-configured from ElectoralCalculus.co.uk